machinekoder/pickit-docs/docs/documentation/web-interface/index.rst

 Web interface
 =============

-When a Pickit system is connected to an additional device and in a Google chrome web browser following address is typed in `http://192.168.66.1 <http://192.168.66.1/>`__, the web interface of Pickit shown.
+When a Pickit system is connected to an external computer and a :ref:`supported web browser <supported-browsers>` is pointed to `http://192.168.66.1 <http://192.168.66.1/>`__, the web interface of Pickit is shown.
 The web interface looks like the image below.
 In this article a general overview of what you can see in this interface is discussed.
-The interface is divided into 3 part: top, left and right.
+The interface is divided into 3 part: top bar, left side and right side.

 .. image:: /assets/images/Documentation/pickit-webinterface-21.png